Introduction to CPIX¶

 To create a CPIX document, the minimum information necessary is:

-- Must have a Key ID (KID) used to identify the content and associate it with a the (secret) Content Encryption Key.
+- Must have a Key ID (KID) used to identify the content and associate it with a (secret) Content Encryption Key.

 - Must have a System ID which represents a specific DRM system such as Microsoft PlayReady (see DASH-IF DRM system IDs).